 If you are denied again, you must then request a hearing within 60 days.
 At this hearing you (or you and your attorney) will present your disability claim to an Administrative Law Judge.
 This judge hears testimony and reviews your doctor’s reports, your own records and your application.
 The judge will usually take several months or longer before issuing a decision in your case.

-The amount of a favorable award will depend partly upon how much income you earned when you worked.
-Benefits can range from approximately $300 per month to more than $2000 per month.
-These benefits will be calculated by the Social Security Administration based upon your income and your contributions to Social Security.
+The amount you receive in disability benefits depends on how much money you made when you worked.
+Benefits can range between $300 a month to over $2000 a month.
+These benefits will be calculated by the Social Security Administration, and they are based on your income and your contributions to Social Security.
 Your benefits can be affected by any workers’ compensation payments you receive.
-Please know that there is a five month waiting period for SSD benefits.
+Please be advised that there is a five month waiting period for SSD benefits.